Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 - Return to the module's registry page in the browser and select the **Inputs** tab.
 - Review each input, and add the inputs with the desired target value to the module template - i.e., **`name = "custom_name"`**.
 - Once you are satisfied that you've include all required inputs and any optional inputs, **Save** your file and continue to the next section.

-  {{< hint >}} For the Azure Key Vaults, the name must be globally unique.
-When you deploy the key vault, ensure you select a name that is alphanumeric, twenty-four characters or less, and unique enough to ensure no one else has used the name for their key vault.
+{{< hint >}} For Azure Key Vaults, the name must be globally unique.
+When you deploy the Key Vault, ensure you select a name that is alphanumeric, twenty-four characters or less, and unique enough to ensure no one else has used the name for their Key Vault.
 If the name has been used previously, you will get an error. {{< /hint >}}

 ## Deploy your module